Pietro-G/nametag-coding-challenge/README.md

 # Populating the .env:
 1. Add Github Username / Repo in .env
 2. To generate a token go to: Settings > Developer Settings > Select Personal Access Tokens > Generate New Token

+# Running the server:
+`make run-server`

+# Running the client:
+`make run-client`

+# Creating a new version:
+Whenever a tag is pushed with udpates, the cicd in this project will create cross-platform compatible updates

+# Running an update:
+If there is an update available, `make update` should fetch the latest executable, if the latest update isn't running, the executable will halt and ask the user to update.